-- To develop an understanding of psychological bases of using support media. - To acquire knowledge of the concept of Edgar Dale's cone of experiences - To develop an understanding of the principles of multisensory instruction. - To develop an understanding of the uses of support media in education. - 3.1 Psychological Bases of using support media - 3.2 Edgar Dale's Cone of Experiences (modified) - 3.3 Multisensory Instruction: principles and advantages - 3.4 Support Media in Education (Uses, Advantages & Limitations) - Projected Support Media: OHP, Slide Projector and LCD Projector - Non-projected Support Media: 2-D & 3-D models, charts, maps & flashcards
+- To develop an understanding of psychological bases of using support media. - To acquire knowledge of the concept of Edgar Dale's cone of experiences - To develop an understanding of the principles of multisensory instruction. - To develop an understanding of the uses of support media in education. - 3.1 Psychological Bases of using support media - 3.2 Edgar Dale's Cone of Experiences (modified) - 3.3 Multisensory Instruction: principles and advantages - 3.5 Support Media in Education (Uses, Advantages & Limitations) Projected Support Media: OHP, Slide Projector and LCD Projector Non-projected Support Media: 2-D & 3-D models, charts, maps & flashcards Educational Apps: assessment, infographics, mindmapping, collaboration apps

-Module 4: Communication Modes in Education
+Module 4: Communication Modes in Education Module Objectives:

-- To develop an understanding of the concept and techniques of speaking. - To develop an understanding of the concept and techniques of listening. - To develop an understanding of the concept and techniques of narrating. - To develop an understanding of the concept and techniques of explaining. - To develop an understanding of the concept and techniques of discussing. - To develop an understanding of the concept and techniques of questioning. - · To acquire knowledge of verbal and visual representation and viewing. - To acquire knowledge of the nonverbal visual representation and viewing. - 4.1 Speaking and Listening (concept, advantages, techniques and skills) - 4.2 Narration and Explanation (concept, advantages, techniques and skills) - 4.3 Discussion and Questioning (concept, advantages, techniques and skills) - 4.4 Visually Representing and Viewing -Verbal and Nonverbal (concept, advantages, techniques and skills)
+• To develop an understanding of the concept and techniques of speaking.

+- To develop an understanding of the concept and techniques of listening. - To develop an understanding of the concept and techniques of narrating. - To develop an understanding of the concept and techniques of explaining. - To develop an understanding of the concept and techniques of discussing. - To develop an understanding of the concept and techniques of questioning. - To acquire knowledge of the verbal visually representation and viewing. - To acquire knowledge of the nonverbal visually representation and viewing. - 4.1 Speaking and Listening (concept, advantages, techniques and skills) - 4.2 Narration and Explanation (concept, advantages, techniques and skills) - 4.3 Discussion and Questioning (concept, advantages, techniques and skills) - 4.4 Visually Representing and Viewing -Verbal and Nonverbal (concept, advantages, techniques and skills)